xuxif/ArcSV/README.md

   cd arcIn/generateBKSinBam
   bash order.sh /path/to/your/modern_human.bam -r /path/to/your/reference.fa -b /path/to/your/breakpoint.tsv
   ```
 The version of reference genome is GRCh38 (HG38).
-The format of breakpoint.tsv is below, the first two coloumns is required:
+The format of breakpoint.tsv is below and the first two coloumns is required:
 ```
 chr1    948661  1/1     HG01529
 chr1    998785  0/1     HG01529